 Ginsberg's early success in matchmaking among co-curricular, course-based, and research entities gives us tremendous confidence in our collective ability to continue to deepen and scale a reciprocal approach to community engagement at Michigan and maximize our contributions toward the public good.
-Following are summaries of just a few of the sample matches from the past two years, which convey a sense of the compelling possibilities that come from starting with the community to identify opportunities in our engagement efforts.
+Following are summaries of just a few of the sample matches we have supported, which convey a sense of the compelling possibilities that come from starting with the community to identify opportunities in our engagement efforts.

 Fundraising & Development